 Te Kūiti West is a small suburb in Waikato with a population of 2,607 and a median age of 38.
 Median personal income is $32K per year.
 The main ethnic groups are European, Māori, Asian.
-Waikato population estimates moved +2.2% in the year ended June 2024, after averaging +2.0% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Waikato population estimates moved +1.0% in the year ended June 2025, after moving +2.0% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 1,200 in 2018 to 1,173 in 2023 (-2.2%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Te Kūiti West is $450 (450 houses, 250 units).
 This represents approximately 74% of median weekly personal income.

-Livability indicators for Te Kūiti West: 3 schools with avg EQI 504.
+Livability indicators for Te Kūiti West: 3 schools with avg EQI 504; 2 transport stops (2 bus).